MozeBaltyk/Rkub/README.md

     * Clone this project on local machine which have an internet access.

-    * Execute `make prerequis` to install all prerequisites.
+    * Execute `make prerequis` to install all prerequisites defined in meta directory.

+    or

+    * if you prefer in container `make ee-container` then `make ee-exec`.
+      NB: `make` alone display options and descriptions.

     * Complete directory inside `./plugins/inventory/hosts.yml`.